Bangladesh opt to bowl against Pakistan

 - By Web Desk -

-Bangladesh have won the toss and elected to bowl first against Pakistan in the first ODI being played at Sher-e-Bangla National Cricket Stadium on Wednesday.
+Bangladesh have opted to bowl against Pakistan in the second ODI as they look to take an unassailable lead in the three-match series on Friday.

-Speaking at a pre-series press conference on Tuesday, Afridi revealed that Sahibzada Farhan, Maaz Sadaqat, and Shamyl Hussain will make their international ODI debuts.
+In the last game, Nahid Rana produced a performance that absolutely blew visitors Pakistan away in 30.4 overs.
+And now they’ll have to show some sort of character against a buoyant home team if they are to level the series.

-Farhan and Sadaqat are set to open the innings, while Hussain will bat at one-down.
+Mehidy Hasan Miraz, after winning the toss, said that he’d like to continue doing what brought them success in the last game.